Celery is powerful from root to leaf

 The origins of celery’s reputation as an aphrodisiac are obvious.
 But celery holds many aphrodisiac powers beyond its phallic form.

 For starters, it is said to stimulate the pituitary gland, which is key in releasing sexual hormones.
-In addition, there is some evidence which points to the scent of celery as suggesting androstenone, the primary male pheromone.
+In addition, according to National Geographic, it’s believed that celery smells like androstenone, the primary male pheromone.

-Although modern science has yet to reach a conclusion on the potency of raw versus cooked, raw celery root has been used for centuries as a cure for impotence.
+Although modern science has yet to reach a conclusion on the potency of raw versus cooked, raw celery root was used for centuries as a cure for impotence.

 FREE APHRODISIAC NEWSLETTER